MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

    ![Optimized geometry](media/recap-photo13.PNG "Optimized geometry")

-## Export the 3D model
+## Export the 3D model as an OBJ file

-Now that our 3D model has been optimized, we can export it into a format that can be converted to a .glb.
+To use the 3D model in a Dynamics 365 mixed-reality application, it must be in GLB file format.
+In this step of the tutorial, we'll export the model as an OBJ file can then be converted to a GLB file.

-1. Navigate to **Export** > **Export model** in the menu on the left to open the export settings.
+1. In the left menu, select **Export** > **Export model** to open the export settings.

     ![Export model button](media/recap-photo14.PNG "Export model button")

-2. Choose **OBJ** as the export file type in the Advanced Panel, and then set the texture size to 4098x4098.
-You can choose a larger or smaller texture size but be aware that this will affect either performance or fidelity.
-Once you have your settings properly selected, click **Export**.
+2. In the Advanced Panel, choose **OBJ** as the export file type, and then set the texture size to 4098 x4 098.
+You can choose a larger or smaller texture size but be aware that this will affect performance or visual fidelity.
+When ready, select **Export**.

     ![Export model options](media/recap-photo15.PNG "Export model options")

-3. Choose a location to save your file and click **Select Folder**.
+3. Choose a location to save your file to, and then select **Select Folder**.

     ![Select Folder button](media/recap-photo16.PNG "Select Folder button")

-Your 3D model will now be exported to this folder.
+    The 3D model is exported to this folder.

 ## Convert to a GLB file with Blender